yunsuxiaozi/Yunbase/README.md

 5.In addition to kfold, <b>single model</b> training and inference are also implemented.

-6.In addition to GBDT, <b>other model</b>  such as LinearRegression training and inference are also implemented.

-7.hill climbing to find <b>blending</b> weight.
+6.hill climbing to find <b>blending</b> weight.

 Waiting for updates.

 Kaggle:https://www.kaggle.com/yunsuxiaozi

- update time:2024/10/28(baseline.py and README may not synchronize updates)
+ update time:2024/11/10(baseline.py and README may not synchronize updates)